jfdixapostol/MeXE402_4102_Finals_RenzoSamson_JanBenedictApostol/README.md

 - Use matplotlib to plot side-by-side comparisons of the original and denoised images for visual analysis.
 - Fine-tune filtering parameters to balance noise reduction and detail preservation.
 - Save the processed images for further evaluation or use.

-  ### Below is the Python code that uses OpenCV for denoising an image: python

 ## IV.
 Conclusion

 ## V. Additional Materials